inrae/GenomAsm4pg/README.md

 All the slurm output logs are in the `slurm_logs` directory.
 There are .out and .err files for the worklow (*snakemake.cortex**) and for each rules (*rulename.cortex**).

 ### Dry run
-To check if the workflow will run fine, you can do a dry run : uncomment line 56 in `job.sh` and comment line 59, then run
+To check if the workflow will run fine, you can do a dry run: uncomment line 56 in `job.sh` and comment line 59, then run
 ```bash
 sbatch job.sh
 ```
 Check the snakemake.cortex*.out file in the `slurm_logs` directory, you should see a summary of the workflow.

 ### Outputs
-These are the directories for the data produced by the workflow :
+These are the directories for the data produced by the workflow:
+- An automatic report is generated in the `RUN` directory.
 - `01_raw_data_QC` contains all quality control ran on the reads.
 FastQC and LongQC create html reports on fastq and bam files respectively, reads stats are given by Genometools, and predictions of genome size and heterozygosity are given by Genomescope (in directory `04_kmer`).
 - `02_genome_assembly` contains 2 assemblies.
 The first one is in `01_raw_assembly`, it is the assembly obtained with hifiasm.
 The second one is in `02_after_purge_dups_assembly`, it is the hifiasm assembly after haplotigs removal by purge_dups.
 Both assemblies have a `01_assembly_QC` directory containing assembly statistics done by Genometools (in directory `assembly_stats`), BUSCO analyses (`busco`), k-mer profiles with KAT (`katplot`) and completedness and QV stats with Merqury (`merqury`) as well as assembled telomeres with FindTelomeres (`telomeres`).
-- An automatic report is generated in the RUN directory.

 ```
 workflow_results